Fifty Years of SAR Automatic Target Recognition: The Road Forward: Evolution of SAR Target classification

-\textbf{\textit{2) Structural Feature-based Methods:}} This category of methods focuses on modeling spatial topological relationships within targets or between target components.
+\textbf{\textit{2) Structural Feature-based Methods:}} These methods focuses on modeling spatial topological relationships within targets or between target components.
 It is particularly suitable for targets with explicit structural characteristics, such as vehicles and aircraft.
-As shown in Fig. \ref{dl classification comparision} (c), PAN \cite{feng2023pan} clustered ASC and introduced attention mechanisms, achieving component-level semantic and structural correlation.
-MoFFL \cite{wen2024mofel} proposed a hierarchical graph aggregation mechanism to gradually construct target structural features from individual components to the entire target, as shown in Fig. \ref{dl classification comparision} (d).
+PAN \cite{feng2023pan} clustered ASC and introduced attention mechanisms, achieving component-level semantic and structural correlation (Fig. \ref{dl classification comparision} (c)).
+MoFFL \cite{wen2024mofel} proposed a hierarchical graph aggregation mechanism to construct target structural features from individual components to the entire target (Fig. \ref{dl classification comparision} (d)).
 LDSF \cite{xiong2025LDSF} introduced graph topological loss to enhance intra-class aggregation capability.
 MTSGL \cite{QishanHe2025MTSGLMS} incorporated structural templates and geometric transformations in aircraft classification, reducing reliance on pixel-level annotations.
 These methods explicitly utilize the spatial layout of targets and enhance robustness against structural variations and occlusions.

-\textbf{\textit{3) Electromagnetic Scattering Feature-based Methods:}} This category of methods deeply explores the electromagnetic physical essence of SAR data, and can be further divided into complex domain modeling and physical mechanism embedding.
+\textbf{\textit{3) Electromagnetic Scattering Feature-based Methods:}} These methods deeply explores the electromagnetic physical essence of SAR data, and can be further divided into complex domain modeling and physical mechanism embedding.